 Foreign currency held at the end of an accounting period is subject to revaluation.
 The change in U.S. Dollar value of the foreign currency will be booked to the income statement at the Bloomberg PX MID daily market rate, as a realized gain or loss.
 This rate is available from the Office of the Treasurer or Investment accounting.

 The U.S. Dollar value of the cash shown on the balance sheet will also change by an equal amount.
 Foreign denominated cash that results from a spot transaction will be subject to this accounting.
 However, the change in U.S. Dollar value of a forward contract does not flow through the income statement until it matures.
 It is booked as an unrealized gain or loss until maturity.

 The Treasurer’s office can help clarify the hedging process, assist internal clients in developing a hedging strategy, offer current quotes and model the impact of various strategies.
-In order to execute a hedge, a Hedge Request Form must be submitted to the Treasurer’s Office.
+In order to execute a hedge, complete the Hedge Request Form and submit a support request to the Treasurer’s Office.
 This form includes the currency and amount to be hedged, information about the underlying exposure being hedged, including executed contracts and departmental information including the PTA to which the transaction should be booked.
 An authorized signer must execute the hedge request form with spending authority to cover the USD equivalent of the request.